Asymmetric and chiral dynamics of two-component anyons with synthetic gauge flux

 In this work, we propose a one-dimensional two-component anyon-Hubbard model, which can be mapped to an extended Bose-Hubbard ladder with density-dependent hopping phase and synthetic gauge flux.
-We investigate the non-equilibrium dynamics under the interplay of anyonic statistics, synthetic gauge flux and interactions.
-Based on numerical simulations of two-particle dynamics and the symmetry analysis, we reveal the asymmetric transport with broken inversion symmetry and two hidden dynamical symmetries in the expansion dynamics of two-component anyons.
-In the non-interacting case, we show that the time-reversal symmetry is broken under the fractional statistics phases and non-zero gauge fluxes, while inversion symmetry is always preserved.
-In the interacting case, the time-reversal symmetry is restored only when the gauge flux is absent, whereas the inversion symmetry is maintained only when both the statistics phase and gauge flux are 0 or $\pi$.
-The expansion of two-component anyons is dynamically symmetric under spatial inversion and component flip, when the sign of statistics phase or the signs of both gauge flux and interaction are changed.
-In the non-interacting case, we also show that both the statistics phase and gauge flux suppress the expansion.
-Furthermore, in the interacting case, we demonstrate that both chiral and antichiral dynamics can be exhibited and tunable by the statistics phase and gauge flux.
-The dynamical phase regimes with respect to the chiral-antichiral dynamics are obtained.
+We investigate the novel non-equilibrium dynamics in this two-component anyon-Hubbard chain under the interplay of anyonic statistics, synthetic gauge flux, and interactions.
+Based on numerical simulations of few-particle dynamics and the analytical symmetry analysis without particle-number constraints, we reveal the spatially asymmetric and component-imbalance transports and two hidden dynamical symmetries in the expansion dynamics of two-component anyons.
+For vanishing Hubbard interaction, we show that the time-reversal symmetry is broken under the fractional statistics phases and non-zero gauge fluxes, while inversion symmetry is always preserved.
+For finite Hubbard interaction, the time-reversal symmetry is restored only when the gauge flux is absent, whereas the inversion symmetry is maintained only when both the statistics phase and gauge flux are 0 or $\pi$.
+For any initial states that preserves both the time-reversal and inversion symmetries, we uncover that the expansion of two-component anyons is dynamically symmetric under spatial inversion and component flip, when the sign of statistics phase or the signs of both gauge flux and Hubbard interaction are changed.
+For vanishing Hubbard interaction, we also show that both the statistics phase and gauge flux suppress the expansion.
+Furthermore, for finite Hubbard interaction, we demonstrate that both chiral and antichiral dynamics can be exhibited and tunable by the statistics phase and gauge flux.
+The dynamical phase regimes with respect to the chiral-antichiral dynamics for different system parameters are obtained.

 The rest of this paper is organized as follows.
 In Sec.~\ref{model}, we introduce the two-component anyon-Hubbard model with synthetic gauge flux and establish its mapping to a bosonic counterpart.
 Sec.~\ref{sec_dysy} is devoted to revealing the asymmetric expansion dynamics and dynamical symmetries.
 In Sec.~\ref{diff}, we demonstrate the dynamical suppression and chiral-antichiral dynamics under the statistics phase and gauge flux.
-A short conclusion is given in Sec.~\ref{conclusion}.
+A brief discussion on the four-particle dynamics and a short conclusion are given in Sec.~\ref{conclusion}.
 The derivation details on dynamical symmetries are presented in the Appendix ~\ref{App}.